Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ## Listing and executing actions
-In the Contract Management series you already used actions to structure your site and move files into the appropriate folders according to their status.
+In the Contract Management series you've already used actions to structure your site and move files into the appropriate folders according to their status.

 Before we continue you will have to create a contract to work with in the following steps.
 For that run the first two requests of the collection, the first one will get the ID of your `Contracts` folder.
 After that the second request will create a new contract within it.
 If you already completed any of the preceeding tutorials of this series you can leave out the first request as your `{folderId}` variable is already set.

 Now we will use the Alfresco REST API's to add an aspect to a your contract.
-You're maybe thinking: "But wait, I already did that in the introduction tutorial by updating my contract." and you would be right, but...
+You're maybe thinking: "But wait, I already did that in the introduction tutorial by updating my contract with the `/nodes` API." and you would be right, but...
 If you wanted to add an aspect to a contract using the `/nodes` API you would have to list every aspect already assigned to the node plus the one you want to add.
 Otherwise you would just replace the "old" aspects.
 It was a valid route for you to take in the introduction as it was the first aspect you added but if you have a look at the contract you just created you'll see that it already has `cm:versionable` assigned to it.
 More on that aspect later.

 Let's have a look at the action you are about to use.
-To do that you need to send a send GET request to the `/action-definitions/{actionId}` API, coincidentally the third request of the collection does just that.
+To do so you need to send a send GET request to the `/action-definitions/{actionId}` API, coincidentally the third request of the collection does just that.
 The Id-ing of actions is much more intuitive compared to files and folders as they are identical to their name only written in all lowercase letters.

 ![actionDef](../images/api-tutorial/actionDef.png)

-Okay, let’s go through the action bit by bit: The first part is an array telling you which node types the action is applicable on.
+Okay, let’s go through the action bit by bit: The first part is an array telling you which node types the action is applicable to.
 If the array is empty, as is the case here, you can apply the action to any type.
-Next we have `parameterDefinitions`, an array, the entries of which are the parameters you have to send if you want to execute this action.
-"Add-features" has only one - `aspect-name` - the name of the parameter is the string you will use to specify it in the body of your execution request.
+Next we have `parameterDefinitions`: The entries of this array tell you which parameters you have to define when you want to execute this action. `Add-features` has only one - `aspect-name` - the name of the parameter is the string you will use to specify it in the body of your execution request.
 The entry also tells you which type the parameter has to be of and if it is mandatory to successfully execute the action.

 Now it's time to add an aspect to your contract, so go ahead and run `Execute Action`, which will ping the `/action-executions` API with the name of the action, the ID of the concerned contract and the name of the aspect you want to add, in this case `ct:employee`.